 He is a well known opposition activist who has faced life threatening conditions twice over the past several years resulting from apparent attempts to assassinate him by poisoning.
 Close friend Boris Nemtsov, also an opposition leader, was shot and killed near the Kremlin in 2015.

 Sen. Marco Rubio, R-Fla., called on the Trump administration and new U.S. Secretary of State Rex Tillerson to “make Kara-Murza’s cause America’s cause,” to question Russian authorities on the incident and to “ultimately hold Putin accountable if he was targeted by the regime.”
-Trump has announced any action and given his unwilling to criticize Putin for anything at all he probably won’t do anything in response.
+Trump has not announced any action and given his unwilling to criticize Putin for anything at all he probably won’t do anything in response.

 Woman Reclines == the woman is my Panamanian friend Vicky